trickytank/rwarrior/README.md

 play_warrior(AI, warrior_name = warrior_name, level = 1)
 ```

-More advanced levels require either using a non-copy on write object or use of the memory argument to the AI.
+More advanced levels require use of the memory argument to the AI (or use of a reference class).
+The returned value of the AI function is given as the second argument to the next call (on the subsequent turn) of the AI function.

 ```
 AI <- function(warrior, memory) {